Welcome to the Library Media Center

 SSYRA Jr. Cookie Party- K-2 students enjoy cookies and punch while they discuss there favorite SSYRA Jr. Book.

-MyOn Quarterly Challenge Each nine weeks, the media specialist will create a MyOn School Wide challenge.
+MyOn Quarterly Challenge Every nine weeks, the media specialist will create a MyOn School-Wide challenge.
 Those who complete the project task will be a part of the quarterly Myon Celebration.

 http://mymariondestiny.marion.k12.fl.us (home access)